Diving Raja Ampat : Top 10 Best Dive Sites

 9. Barracuda Rock – Pulau Wayil – Misool

 As its name suggests, Barracuda Rock is renowned for its encounters with barracudas, often seen in large schools.
-This site is perfect for divers who enjoy large pelagic fish, as tuna and rays are also common here.
-The topography is composed of rock formations covered in colorful corals, making for an exciting dive.
-The currents are sometimes strong, but they bring a great diversity of marine life, making it an ideal spot for experienced divers.
+This site is perfect for divers who enjoy large pelagic fish, as tuna and rays are common here.
+The topography comprises rock formations covered in colorful corals, making for an exciting dive.
+The currents are sometimes intense, but they bring a great diversity of marine life, making it an ideal spot for experienced divers.

 I did a night dive at the Barracuda site.
 We first explored the wall.
 We discovered small crabs moving furtively between the rocks and vibrantly colored nudibranchs that stood out intensely in the light of our flashlights.
 But the highlight of this first part of the dive was an electric clam.
 Its bluish reflections created a hypnotizing effect, almost giving the impression of an electric pulse from the seabed.